More information is available on the visiting page

 This role is particularly important in relation to the implementation of the National Programme for IT and the development of Electronic Social Care Records and Common Assessment Frameworks.

-The Caldicott Guardian Trust Board lead for Wye Valley NHS Trust is David Mowbray, Medical director, 01432 355444.
+The Caldicott Guardian Trust Board lead for Wye Valley NHS Trust is David Mowbray, chief medical officer, 01432 355444.

 Armed Forces Covenant